 Rabbi Barry Dolinger grew up in North Bellmore, a small suburb on the south shore of Long Island.
-He graduated from Mepham High School, where he was a member of the tennis team and a percussionist in the jazz band.
-Afterwards, he attended the University of Pennsylvania, where he received his B.A., majoring in political science and minoring in near eastern studies.
-Rabbi Dolinger then spent a year studying in Yeshivat Netiv Aryeh in the Old City of Jerusalem, in order pursue religious interests and studies.
+He graduated from Mepham High School, and continued on to the University of Pennsylvania, where he received his B.A., majoring in political science and minoring in near eastern studies.
+Rabbi Dolinger studied in Yeshivat Netiv Aryeh in the Old City of Jerusalem, in order pursue religious interests and studies.
 Upon returning, he studied law at Fordham Law School in New York, where he received his J.D. in 2011.
 He also attended the Rabbi Isaac Elchanan Theological Seminary, affiliated with Yeshiva University, where he received Semicha in 2011.
-During his time in Semicha, Rabbi Dolinger served as Rabbinic Intern at Congregagtion Adereth El, in Manhattan, and as a Rabbinic Intern at the Beth Din of America.
+During his time in Semicha, Rabbi Dolinger served as Rabbinic Intern at Congregagtion Adereth El in Manhattan and as Rabbinic Intern at the Beth Din of America.
 He taught Jewish studies at the Striar Hebrew Academ, and serves as a member of the Board of Trustees at the Jewish Alliance of Greater Rhode Island, Holocaust Education and Resource Center of Rhode Island, and the Jewish Community Day School of Rhode Island.